Steam Sensor Example for the .NET SDK

 6. Click Browse, and navigate to the import subdirectory in C:\Program Files (x86)\tw-dotnet-sdk\SteamSensor\Import, and select the Entities_SteamSensor.xml file.

-7. After selecting the file, click Open, and when you return to the Import popup, click Import.
+7. After selecting the file, click Open, and then click Import in the Import window.

 8. When the import completes, click Close, and select Browse > Things.
 The new Things for this example appear at the top of the list.